-We are the Asociation of Indigenous and Campesino Agroecological Producers of the Sierra Nevada de Santa Marta and the Serranía del Perijá ANEI, which was founded in 1995 by Aurora Izquierdo, the first indigenous woman of the Arhuaco tribe of the Yewrwa community to obtain a university degree.
-She studied in the capital of Colombia, Bogotá, with the objective of organizing the local economies of our indigenous and campesino communities.
-She utilized coffee as a tool to secure the cultural permanence of those indigenous communities in the Sierra Nevada de Santa Marta and the Serranía del Perijá, in the north of Colombia, through the implementation of eco-sustainble programs and projects that fortify organizational processes that reclaim the social, economic and cultural rights of members, promoting food safety all at the same time contributing to the world with an excellent natural product, organic coffee grown in harmony with nature.
-The production and commercialization of ANEI's organic coffee is implemented in a context of harmony and respect for Mother Earth.
+.Located in northern Colombia, Anei (the Association of Indigenous and Campesino Agroecological Producers of the Sierra Nevada de Santa Marta and the Serrania del Perija) was founded in 1995 by Aurora Izquierdo.
+As the first Arhuaco woman of the Yewrwa community to obtain a university degree, her goal was to organize the local indigenous and farmer economies.
+She used coffee as a tool to secure the future of those communities through the implementation of eco-sustainable programs and projects, strengthening organizational processes and reclaiming the social, economic, and cultural rights of members.
+ANEI produces high-quality organic coffee grown in harmony with, and with respect for, Mother Earth.

 The Anei cooperative consists of indigenous Arahuacos, Cogis, Guiguas, Kankuamo, as well as campesino groups among its 700+ members scattered through the southeastern slopes of the Sierra Nevada de Santa Marta.
 Anei seeks to support indigenous cultures in the region by sustaining autonomous indigenous governance structures, supporting local “cabildos,'' and deferring leadership to local “mamos” or village elders.
 They also support local economies by managing community shops known as “Jwi Kakumay''.